 Finally, there is a technical difference between "direct convolution", which is a very slow process given that every sample in each signal must be multipled by every sample in the other signal, and the faster version used by programs like SoundHack which analyzes each signal using an FFT (Fast Fourier Transform) then multiplying those results and performing the Inverse FFT to return the result to the time domain.
 Besides increasing the speed of the calculation (thereby bringing it into a reasonable working process), other variables involved in the analysis phase are brought into play, such as the window shape used in the analysis.
 However, in practice, this variable only affects the result quite subtly.
 If a rectangular window is used, convolving A * B is exactly the same as B * A (note that the * symbol is used to denote convolution, as opposed to multiplication).
 However, other curved forms of windows result in a difference between the two versions, mainly the overall amplitude shape of the result.

-Convolution has been used extensively in Barry Truax's work Temple, The Shaman Ascending, The Way of the Spirit, and Chalice Well.
-Sound examples are provided on the author's DVD-ROM.
+Convolution has been used extensively in Barry Truax's work Temple, The Shaman Ascending, The Way of the Spirit, Chalice Well, From the Unseen World, Aeolian Voices, Earth & Steel, The Garden of Sonic Delights, The Bells of Salzburg, and Infinity Room.
+Sound examples are provided on the author's DVD-ROM and the WSP Database.
 Additional discussion in this paper and practical strategies including auto-convolution (i.e. convolving a sound with itself) and convolving independent sounds are discussed in this tutorial article.

 C. Roads, The Computer Music Tutorial, MIT Press, 1996